Cybersecurity-LINKS/rmp-smart-contracts/README.md

 $ npx hardhat --network localhost faucet <eth-address>
 ```

-## Deploy the contracts and interacts with them
+## Deploy the contracts and interact with them

 1. Deploy the contracts